fltk/fltk/README.Wayland.txt

 2 Wayland Support for FLTK
 ==========================

-On Linux and FreeBSD systems, the FLTK library can be configured so FLTK apps do all their windowing through the Wayland protocol, all their graphics with Cairo or EGL, and all text-drawing with Pango.
+On Linux and FreeBSD systems, the FLTK library is by default configured so FLTK apps do all their windowing through the Wayland protocol, all their graphics with Cairo or EGL, and all text-drawing with Pango.
 If no Wayland compositor is available at run-time, FLTK apps fall back to using X11 for windowing.